Azure/aks-advanced-autoscaling/docs/modules/Module2/index.md

 > Note: the entire sequence of commands is also included in ["Option 1 - ALT Creation.sh script"](https://github.com/Azure/aks-advanced-autoscaling/tree/main/tools/deploy/module2/Option%201%20-%20ALT%20Creation.sh)

-First, let's setup our variables:
+First, let's setup our variables by copying the following lines of code in a code editor of your choice and modifying the values according to your enviroment:

 ```
 #### First, set the values (SETTING ALL VARIABLES section)
 #### Then run the rest of the script (SCRIPT EXECUTION section)